Enterprise-connect/ec-springboot-sample-app/README.md

 - For your quickiest adoption, we derived this spring example from the pivotal [starter templates](https://start.spring.io/).
 - For internal users, please refer to the internal jFrog virtual repo in your maven settings.xml.
 - For external users, you may compile the [library repo](https://github.build.ge.com/Enterprise-Connect/ec-client-java-lib.git) for your reference.
 We're in progress of acquiring a public artifactory.
+- Please submit any development question in the issues session of this repo.

 ##Usage
 - Add Maven dependency.